 An image can depict a thousand words; and change your life forever.
-In 1991, after watching, Trade Slaves—an episode of BBC’s Inside Stories series, Tommy Garnett, founder and director of the Environmental Foundation for Africa (EFA) realized that the problems plaguing Sierra Leone and West Africa were rooted in environmental disrepair and neglect.
-This disrepair left an entire people stranded in painful paradox: a country immensely wealthy in terms of its natural resources but drowning in abject poverty and conflict.
-If this small African nation, on the coast of West Africa was to create a strong economy and peaceful political situation, integrating natural resources management into every government department, institution, business entity and community must be of paramount priority.
+In 1991, after watching, Trade Slaves—an episode of a BBC Documentary series, Inside Stories, Tommy Garnett, Founder and Executive Director of the Environmental Foundation for Africa (EFA) realized that the problems plaguing Sierra Leone and West Africa were rooted in environmental disrepair and neglect.
+This disrepair left an entire population stranded in a painful paradox: a country immensely wealthy in terms of its natural resources but the majority of its people living in abject poverty and conflict.
+If this small nation, on the coast of West Africa was to recover from armed conflict and rebuild its economy founded on peace and stability, that integrating natural resources management into every government department, institution, business entity and had to be priority.

 Concurrently, civil war was erupting in the tropical forests of Sierra Leone, spilling over from neighboring Liberia.
 Natural resources such as timber and diamonds became the object of obsession for delinquent rebel leaders searching for the means to support their chaotic wars.
 Resource extraction, specifically mining, left the land scarred and infertile.
 Without nature and biodiversity to support the people, livelihoods diminished and an already jeopardized population became even more vulnerable.